 - Pets.
 If you have multiple pets in your home, your filter will clog more quickly.

 - Allergy and illness considerations.
-If it’s allergy season, or your family includes someone who is immunocompromised, you may want to consider replacing more often.
+If it’s allergy season, or your family includes someone who is immunocompromised, you may want to consider replacing it more often.

 - Smokers.
-If you are in a smoking household, filters will collect particulates from this more quickly than some other homes.
+If you are in a smoking household, filters will collect particulates from this more quickly than in some other homes.

-- How often you run your system.
+- How often do you run your system?
 This is one we forget about, but your filter is only working when the blower fan is running.
 This could be for air conditioning or heating.
 But, for example, if you spend the majority of the summer out of the home, you may be able to leave your filter in for longer than recommended.
 Conversely, if you’re running the system almost constantly in a particular season, timely replacements are of course recommended.

 It’s also important for you to monitor your home.
 Are you starting to notice strange smells?
 Does dust seem to accumulate more quickly than usual?
 These could be signs that your filter isn’t working efficiently and requires cleaning or replacement.